 In supplements, magnesium generally comes in the following forms:

 There are many different forms of dietary magnesium.
-In supplements, magnesium chloride is one of the most popular options, and magnesium sulfate, also known as Epsom salt, is usually restricted to use as a laxative and as a topical substance.
+In supplements, magnesium chloride is one of the most popular options, and magnesium sulphate, also known as Epsom salt, is usually restricted to use as a laxative and as a topical substance.